 Don’t show off with it when visitors come around.
 Some people like to boldly grab at it, and the snake doesn’t like behavior like that.
 It will become defensive and strike out at you.
 Your visitors may never see you again.

-Anacondas are smart and can learn to trust you if you provide it with positive, calm experiences, whether visitors are present or not.
+Anacondas are smart and can learn to trust you if you provide them with positive, calm experiences, whether visitors are present or not.
 We have an article listing 10 incredible anaconda facts, if you are interested in learning more about this amazing serpent.